stablekernel/aqueduct/_posts/2016-06-19-executing-queries.md

 });
 ```

 This will pass, too - along with the rest of them!
+Don't worry, you don't have to do this - you can grab all query parameters from the `HTTPController`'s `request.innerRequest`.
+However, doing this makes your code clearer and will help with the automatic documentation generator we'll talk about later.